 Preventing down cows

-Taking steps to prevent cows from going down is worth focusing on.
-This includes careful mineral supplementation, good springer management, and accurate body condition scoring to ensure cows are not too fat or too thin.
-Find out more about body condition scoring.
+Many of the factors that cause cows to go down are preventable.
+Minimise your chance of down cows by using appropriate bull selection, careful mineral supplementation, good springer management, and accurate body condition scoring to ensure cows are not too fat or too thin at calving.

-There are three essential steps to managing down cows:
+There are three key steps to ensure better outcomes for you and your down cows:

 There are many causes of down cows, including: